hpi-swa-teaching/GitHub-API/packages/GitHub-API.package/GitHubApiUser.class/README.md

-This class stores the username and OAUTH token of the authenticated GitHub user.
+responsible for storing credentials and checking validity of those